 An extra d is wrong; the past participle of 'werken' ends with -t.

-The double t is wrong; the past participle of weak verbs ends with exactly one -t.
+The double t is wrong; the past participle of weak verbs ends with a single -t.

 2.